233-Jerry/Grasscutter-Resources/README.md

 # Grasscutter Resources
 > <em>Resource Version - "Certain Anime Game" 3.0.0</em><br/>

-> NOTICE: Source use 2.8.5x version, so there might be issues with 3.x public content.
+> NOTICE: Source use 2.8 version, so there might be issues with 3.x content (Not Full).

 - ExcelBinOutput - [ V2.8 QuestExcelConfigData ]
 - BinOutput